About Campaignends 06 Feb 2020, 11:59 PM

 Headquartered in Singapore, Mercy Relief was established in 2003 to respond to human tragedies and disasters in the Asia Pacific.
 Today, we are Singapore's leading independent disaster relief agency with dedicated leadership, capacity building expertise and an affiliate network operating across the entire disaster management cycle.

 Mercy Relief provides emergency aid within 72 hours of an international appeal in the aftermath of a disaster.
 The objective of our longer-term sustainable development programmes is to uplift and empower communities in five key areas: water & sanitation, shelter, sustainable livelihoods, healthcare and education.
-For the past 17 years, Mercy Relief has responded to more than 84 human tragedies with more than $44.6 million in relief across 26 countries.
-We have implemented more than 65 post disaster projects and impacted over 2.5 million lives.
+Since our inception, Mercy Relief has responded to more than 86 human tragedies with more than $45.3 million in relief across 26 countries.
+We have implemented more than 65 post-disaster projects and impacted over 2.7 million lives.

 Find more information about how Mercy Relief is transforming lives across Asia at www.mercyrelief.org.